austinsonger/AutoPilot-for-POAM/content/docs/closingOpenPOAMItems-gs.md

 - Additional comments explaining the workflow would improve maintainability.

 ## Potential Issues
-1. Assumes the presence of "Configuration Findings" and "Closed POA&M Items" sheets.
+1. Assumes the presence of "Open POA&M Items" and "Closed POA&M Items" sheets.
 2. Direct row deletion can lead to unintended consequences if other processes depend on row indices.

 ## Security Considerations